 Other chipped-stone tools include three large (70-170 mm in length) choppers.
-Two were made from schist and were roughly chipped along the edges into a square shape.
-Another was made from an unidentified raw material and is long and wedge-shaped.
+Two were made from schist and were roughly chipped along the edges into a square shape (Figure 31a).
+Another was made from an unidentified raw material and is long and wedge-shaped (Figure 31c).
 Only the bit end of this latter tool displays flaking where it is roughly bifacially chipped.
-Grinding, however, is very noticeable along both lateral edges and covers an area about 30 mm in length at the approximate center of the tool.
+Grinding, however, is very noticable along both lateral edges and covers an area about 30 mm in length at the approximate center of the tool.
 This modification of both lateral edges was presumably for hafting.
 The shape and edge characteristics of these large chipped-stone tools suggest that they were used in heavy duty tasks such as digging or chopping.

-One large (89 mm in diameter) chipped-stone disk, similar in form to those recovered from earlier excavations, is also present.
+One large (89 mm in diameter) chipped-stone disk, similar in form to those recovered from earlier excavations, also is present (Figure 31b).
 It was made from an unidentified stone and roughly chipped into a circular shape.
-Some light grinding is also evident on its edges.
+Some light grinding also is evident on its edges.
 As with the other chipped-stone disks recovered from the site, its function(s) remains unknown.

-Finally, eight bifaces of varying size, shape, and thickness are also present.
+Finally, eight bifaces of varying size, shape, and thickness also are present.
 They exhibit flake removal scars on both surfaces and appear to be either tools that broke during manufacture or bifaces that could not be thinned and were discarded.